OSGConnect/OUTDATED-tutorial-fsurf/README.md

      (2) Handles data transfer to and from remote worker nodes (3) Provides a complete pipeline to analyze an MRI image

 You may set up the `fsurf` workflow on your `laptop (desktop)` or on the `login.osgconnect.net`.
-Both the setup allow you to submit the job on OSG machines.
+Both setups allow you to submit the job on OSG machines.

 ![fig 1](https://raw.githubusercontent.com/OSGConnect/tutorial-FreeSurfer/master/Figs/freesurfer_image_from_net.png )

-Important data privacy note:  The fsurf tool is  not HIPPA compliant.
+Data privacy note: The fsurf tool is not HIPPA compliant.
 Images must be anonymized and deidentified before submission.
-See the section `How to deface images` at the end of the tutorial.
+See the section `How to deface images` at the end of this tutorial.

 ##  Fsurf setup on login.osgconnect.net